Pars41/HD-FilmCenneti/README.md

-# Project-006 : Sass Portfolio with React Router (RP-06)
+# Movie App with React

 ## Description

-Project aims to create a Sass Portfolio with Router.
+Project aims to create a Movie App.

 ## Project Skeleton